leilaicruz/git-workshop-Check-IN/check-in/leilaicruz.md

 # Nickname
-leilaicruz
+leilaicruz/new branch name

 ## Likes
-* I like dogs
+* I like dogs and also lions

 ## Dislikes